Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Real Robot Experiment

 \section{Real Robot Experiment}

 For the real robot experiment we use a uArm Swift Pro robotic arm that interacts with a \LightsOut board game.
 The board game runs on a Samsung Galaxy Tab A6 Android tablet with a screen size of 10.1 inches.
 We mapped the screen plane excluding the system status bar and action bar of the app (blue bar) to normalized coordinates $(x, y) \in [0, 1]$.
-A third $z \in [0, 1]$ coordinate measures the perpendicular distance to the screen plane, with $z=1$ approximately corresponding to a distance of \si{10\cm} to the screen.
+A third $z \in [0, 1]$ coordinate measures the perpendicular distance to the screen plane, with $z=1$ approximately corresponding to a distance of \si{10\,\cm} to the screen.
 To control the robot arm, we use the Python SDK from \cite{uArm-Developer}, which allows to steer the end effector to $\overrightarrow{X} = (X, Y, Z)$ target locations in a coordinate frame relative to the robot's base.
 As the robot's base is not perfectly aligned with the tablet's surface, e.g. due to the rear camera, we employed a calibration procedure.
 We measured the location of the four screen corners in $(X,Y,Z)$ coordinates using the SDK's \texttt{get\_position} method (by placing the end effector holding the capacitive pen on the particular corners) and fitted a plane to these points minimizing the squared distance.
 We reproject the measured points onto the plane and compute a perspective transform by pairing the reprojected points with normalized coordinates $(x, y) \in \{0,1\}\times\{0,1\}$.
 To obtain robot coordinates $(X,Y,Z)$ from normalized coordinates $(x,y,z)$ we first apply the perspective transform on $(x,y)$, yielding $\hat{X} = (X, Y, Z=0)$.
 We subsequently add the plane's normal to $(X,Y,Z)$ scaled by $z$ and an additional factor which controls the distance to the tablet's surface for $z=1$.
+The state of the board is communicated to the host machine running \agent via USB through the logging functionality of the Android Debug Bridge.
+The whole system including robotic arm and Android tablet is interfaced as an \texttt{OpenAI Gym} \cite{brockman2016openaigym} environment.